Elegant Cory Care Guide: The Mid-Water Swimming Corydoras

 Male vs. Female

-The degree of visual difference between the sexes varies by population, but in well-conditioned adults, it’s usually quite noticeable.
+The degree of visual difference between the sexes varies by population, but in well-conditioned adults, it’s usually noticeable.
 This makes sexing elegant corys considerably easier than most species in the genus, where you’re typically squinting at body shape from above and hoping for the best.

 Average Size & Lifespan

 Elegant corys are one of the smaller commonly available corydoras, reaching a maximum size of about 2 inches (5 cm).
-Males tend to stay a bit smaller than females.
+Males stay a bit smaller than females.
 Most fish sold at retailers are juveniles around 1 inch, so expect some growth once they settle in, but they won’t get significantly larger than their adult size suggests.

 With good care, elegant corys live 5 to 7 years.
 Like most corydoras, longevity depends heavily on water quality, appropriate substrate, a varied diet, and the security that comes from being kept in a proper group.
 Stressed or improperly housed fish will live shorter lives.